niplav/site/text_reviews.md

 remarkably practical, and solid for its length—the only downside is that it centers around the same-day-lay.
 This is not optimal, especially in a book ostensibly for beginners or early intermediate players.
-It also means thatit , if I remember correctly, doesn't talk at all about texting, and only a bit about dates—and dates are imo the most interesting and important part of daygame, similar to the complexity of [midgame chess](https://en.wikipedia.org/wiki/Chess_middle_game).
+It also means that it, if I remember correctly, doesn't talk at all about texting, and only a bit about dates—and dates are imo the most interesting and important part of daygame, similar to the complexity of [midgame chess](https://en.wikipedia.org/wiki/Chess_middle_game).
 A good